-We do not believe that our Convertible Senior Notes should be treated as equity interests in us for purposes of ERISA in light of the relevant regulations.
-No assurance can be given, however, that our Convertible Senior Notes will not be so treated.
+We do not believe that the 4.75% Convertible Senior Notes due 2023 should be treated as equity interests in us for purposes of ERISA in light of the relevant regulations.
+No assurance can be given, however, that the 4.75% Convertible Senior Notes due 2023 will not be so treated.